-Supplemental front-impact air bag system: The NISSAN Advanced Air Bag System can help cushion the impact force to the head and chest of the driver and front passenger in certain frontal collisions.
+Supplemental front-impact air bag system:

+The NISSAN Advanced Air Bag System can help cushion the impact force to the head and chest of the driver and right front passenger in certain frontal collisions.

-Front seat-mounted side-impact supplemental air bag system: This system can help cushion the impact force to the chest area of the driver and front passenger in certain side impact collisions.
-The side air bags are designed to inflate on the side where the vehicle is impacted.
+Front seat-mounted side-impact supplemental air bag system: This system can help cushion the impact force to the chest area of the driver and right front passenger in certain side impact collisions.
+The side air bag is designed to inflate on the side where the vehicle is impacted.
 Roof-mounted curtain side-impact and rollover supplemental air bag system: This system can help cushion the impact force to the head of occupants in front and rear outboard seating positions in certain side impact or rollover collisions.
-In a side impact, the curtain air bags are designed to inflate on the side where the vehicle is impacted.
-In a rollover, the curtain air bags are designed to inflate and remain inflated for a short time.
+In a side impact, the curtain and rollover air bags are designed to inflate on the side where the vehicle is impacted.
+In a rollover, both curtain and rollover air bags are designed to inflate and remain inflated for a short time.